syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
 		<td>
-           SfCalendarViewTheme
+           SfCalendarTheme
             <br/>
             <br/>
         </td>
         <td>
-            By merging this key in application resources, it is possible to customize the appearance of the SfCalendarTheme without merging common theme resource and control style resource dictionaries.
+            By merging this key in application resources, it is possible to customize the appearance of the SfCalendar without merging common theme resource and control style resource dictionaries.

 {% highlight xaml %}